Updated December 12, 2017

-Clyde May was a World War II veteran with a penchant for whiskey, one who won a Purple Heart and a Medal of Honor and some would suggest a genuine war hero.
+Clyde May was a World War II veteran with a penchant for whiskey, one who won a Purple Heart and some would suggest a genuine war hero.
 His home was in the Conecuh Ridge area of Alabama.
 He was a true craftsman, but made his living as a moonshiner who even spent eight months behind bars courtesy of the Federal government for plying his trade.* Legend has it that he built a new still the very day he was released.

 May experimented repeatedly to find the flavor that eventually became known as “the Alabama style”.
 This process involved adding dried apples into the aging barrels, which gave it a smooth and unique flavor.
 This was the style that his son Kenny campaigned to have recognized by the State of Alabama as its official state spirit, although the brand itself is in the hands of a Dallas-based company.

 This version of “Alabama whiskey” is a very small batch creation comprised of 55% corn, 30% rye and 15% barley and aged for up to six years in heavily toasted American oak barrels.
 Apple juice is used to influence the whiskey, and it is bottled at 110 proof.